Downtown Planned Action EIS

 Notice of Availability - Final EIS

-Following issuance of a Proposed Final EIS in February and an associated 14-day public comment period, the City is now issuing the Final EIS for the Downtown Puyallup Planned Action Ordinance.
+Notice of Availability: Following issuance of a Proposed Final EIS in February and an associated 14-day public comment period, the City has issued the Final EIS for the Downtown Puyallup Planned Action Ordinance.

 In 2011, the City undertook a project to bring together a “transfer of development rights” (TDR) program with an update to the Puyallup Downtown Plan, the preparation of a Planned Action Environmental Impact Statement (EIS) and a Planned Action implementing ordinance.
 The City completed a number of steps in that process including holding a scoping meeting, analyzing the potential issues identified, issuing a Draft EIS in April, 2012, and receiving comments.
 As City staff and project consultants were preparing the response to those comments and the Final EIS, the City Council chose to terminate the project, largely due to concerns related to the TDR program component of the project.